qCring/QuickVtk/docs/content/_docs/articles/implementing-a-vtk-wrapper-class.md

 {% endhighlight %}

 Note that the root object is a simple [QML Item](https://doc.qt.io/qt-5/qml-qtquick-item.html).
-This is necessary because of the fact that `Vtk.Viewer` expects all child-items to be of type [Vtk.Object]({{ site.baseurl }}/api/Vtk/Object) in order to build the visualization pipeline from the object hierarchy.
+This is necessary because of the fact that `Vtk.Viewer` expects all child-components to be of type [Vtk.Object]({{ site.baseurl }}/api/Vtk/Object) in order to build the visualization pipeline from the object hierarchy.

-`Utils.View` provides a container view on the bottom-right and automatically arranges elements in a row layout.
-The `Slider` component expects an object reference by id and the name of the property to bind to and some optional values for `min`, `max`, a stepsize `step`, and an initial value `value`.
+`Utils.View` provides a container view on the bottom-right and conveniently arranges elements in a row layout automatically without having to specify layout parameters for each component individually.

+The `Slider` component expects:
+- an object id (in case `source` which refers to our `PointSource`)
+- the name of the property to bind to (`numberOfPoints`)
+- some optional parameters:
+  - `min` value
+  - `max` value
+  - a stepsize `step`
+  - an initial value `value`